Ulcer Index

 For the timing system, annualized total return is increased

-by a modest 2.2 percentage points.
-SD reports risk 18% lower and performance
+by a modest 2.2 percentage points over buy-and-hold.
+SD reports 18% lower risk and 53% higher performance

-Ratio) 119% higher.
-Thus, UI places a much higher value on the market timing
+(Sharpe Ratio).
+UI reports 42% lower risk and 119% higher performance (UPI).
+Thus, UI places a much higher value on the market timing system than

 Other experimental work has shown that many popular market